-Enter a name for the DNS server and specify the Primary and Secondary DNS server IP addresses.
+Enter a name for the DNS server and choose Type as Static (for IPv4 addresses) or StaticV6 (for IPv6 addresses).
+Specify the Primary and Secondary DNS server IP addresses.
 You can create internal, ISP, google or any other open source DNS service.